isotropo/Docker-Sloth/README.md

     python fileConverter.py

 and that's it.
 You can exit and all your work will be saved to a folder called output.

+##Rebuilding Docker Containers

+Copy the dockerfile you're interested in editing and rebuilding to `Project-Folder`.